jaspiarsingh/SQL/README.md

 # SQL
-This is my SQL project portfolio where I'll be adding the projects that I have worked on using different SQL techniques.
+This is my SQL project portfolio where I'll be adding the projects that I have worked on using SQL.